 Margaritaville Hollywood Beach Resort breaks ground on the Hollywood Broadwalk.

-Fort Lauderdale International Boat Show celebrates 50th anniversary.
+The Fort Lauderdale International Boat Show celebrates its 62nd anniversary, Oct 27-31.

 The South Runway at FLL opens, paving the way for more domestic and international carriers such as Emirates Airlines.

 John U. Lloyd State Park is renamed for civil rights activists, becoming "Dr. Von D. Mizell-Eula Johnson State Park."

 The very first Riptide Music Festival comes to Fort Lauderdale beach, now a Broward County Signature event.

 The first FATVillage Artwalk takes place in Flagler Village.

 The nearly twelve-acre Young Circle in the heart of downtown Hollywood has been transformed into a regional, interactive ArtsPark where all Broward County residents and visitors may partake in arts and cultural activities day and night.

 World AIDS Museum & Educational Center opens first AIDS museum in the world in Wilton Manors.